NLnetLabs/rtrtr/doc/manual/source/installation.rst

 Docker.

 You can also build RTRTR from the source code using Cargo, Rust's build system and package manager.
-Cargo lets you to run Routinator on almost any operating system and CPU architecture.
+Cargo lets you to run RTRTR on almost any operating system and CPU architecture.
 Refer to the :doc:`building` section to get started.